greenco is an East Coast cannabis advisory specializing in macro & micro strategy, expansion,

 The ability to communicate effectively in the language of policymakers is essential for eliminating stigma, developing regulations, obtaining licenses, launching new facilities, and maintaining compliant operations.

-In 2025's frothiest markets with a focus on the rollout of adult-use in Connecticut, New Jersey, Maryland, Pennsylvania, Delaware, Ohio, and Florida:
+In 2025's frothiest markets with a focus on the rollout of adult-use in Connecticut, New Jersey, Maryland, Pennsylvania, Delaware, and Ohio:

 This landmark litigation has even been blamed by the DEA as they attempt to drag rescheduling out as long as they can.
 The judicial system may move "faster" than the administrative and legislative reform channels, but litigation sure is expensive.